qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

 * The :guilabel:`Label for units` field defines the text used to describe the units of the scale bar, eg ``m`` or ``km``.
 This should be matched to reflect the multiplier above.
-* Press :guilabel:`Customize`next to :guilabel:`Number format` to have control
-  over all the formatting properties for the numbers in the scale bar, including thousand separators, decimal places, scientific notation, etc.
+* Press :guilabel:`Customize` next to :guilabel:`Number format` to have control over all the formatting properties for the numbers in the scale bar, including thousand separators, decimal places, scientific notation, etc.
   (see :ref:`number_formatting` for more details).
-  Very useful in the case of making maps for audiences outside of the current QGIS locale, or when you'd just prefer to vary the style from the locale defaults (e.g. adding thousands separators when the locale default is to hide them)
+  Very useful in the case of making maps for audiences outside of the current QGIS locale, or when you would like to vary the style from the locale defaults (e.g. adding thousands separators when the locale default is to hide them).

 Segments
 --------